open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 ## Check-in/Check-out

-We typically conduct verbal check-ins (to communicate information similar to "[stand-up meetings](https://en.wikipedia.org/wiki/Stand-up_meeting)") and check-outs.
-If verbal communication isn't possible, you can use the following text format in our Discord *vi-lounge* channel:
+We typically conduct verbal check-ins (similar to "[stand-up meetings](https://en.wikipedia.org/wiki/Stand-up_meeting)") and check-outs.
+If verbal communication isn't possible and you need to leave quickly, you can use the following text format in our Discord server's `#vi-lounge` channel:

 ```
 # Check-in